yourpunk/kitty-game/README.md

 This game was originally developed as a school project but is now maintained as part of a personal portfolio.

 ## 👥 Contributors
-Developed by Aleksandra Soboleva.
+Developed by Aleksandra Kenig.
 Special thanks to contributors and testers.

 ### 📩 Feel free to reach out with questions or suggestions!